Check out more of our Gamescom 2015 coverage:

 New on Motherboard: LOL Is Dying

 A number of other indie titles did catch my eye, if not my grip, at Gamescom 2015.
 There was Deliver Us the Moon, a semi-realistic lunar adventure that puts the player in the shoes of a lone astronaut as he or she must complete a vital-for-all-mankind sort of mission that, no doubt, will involve puzzle-solving.
 It's being made by the Dutch team at KeokeN and doesn't have a release date yet.
-Swedish developer Simogo's Year Walk was on show for the Wii U – annoyingly I didn't grab the chance to play it using the GamePad due to there being a queue, but having been such a success on iOS it stands to reason that the creepy puzzler will work well on Nintendo's home machine.
-Forma.8 is also coming to the Wii U – I've played a preview of it, downloadable from the eShop (or, at least, it was), and it has the player controlling a tiny probe on an atmospheric, 2D alien world.
+Swedish developer Simogo's Year Walk was on show for the Wii U—annoyingly I didn't grab the chance to play it using the GamePad due to there being a line, but having been such a success on iOS it stands to reason that the creepy puzzler will work well on Nintendo's home machine.
+Forma.8 is also be coming to the Wii U—I've played a preview of it, downloadable from the eShop (or, at least, it was), and it has the player controlling a tiny probe on an atmospheric, 2D alien world.
 It's got great potential.
 So too does the procedurally generated adventure Cloud Chasers, by Blindfug Studios, in which a father and daughter team up to cross a desert in pursuit of a bunch of rich bastards who are set on stealing the world's water.
-Of course, this is but scraping the surface of the indie treats on show – but you'd need until next year's Gamescom to play them all.
+Of course, this is but scraping the surface of the indie treats on show—but you'd need until next year's Gamescom to play them all.

 But Action Henk.
 Mate, it's all about Action Henk.
 Give me more of that and it's goodbye productivity.
 Can't wait.